jgm/pandoc-citeproc/CONTRIBUTING.md

 convert it to HTML using pandoc to make this easier.)
 If all is well, add `tests/issue267.*.native` to the repository.

+You may wish to use the testing utility to streamline all this.

+    ./mktest.sh -h

+    # to generate .in.native and .expected.native, and then open an HTML preview
+    ./mktest.sh issue267.md -gpo

 [pandoc-discuss]: http://groups.google.com/group/pandoc-discuss
 [pandoc-citeproc(1)]: https://github.com/jgm/pandoc-citeproc/blob/master/man/pandoc-citeproc.1.md
 [issue tracker]: https://github.com/jgm/pandoc-citeproc/issues